Kermiteu/pyTetris_OOP/README.md

 ## pyTetris_OOP
 It is an app for OOP based on many creations avavaible in GIT and other internet souruces.
 App is rather dull but i have made all i can in my free time.
-First commit on 21.05, maybe i will do some better job later.
+First commit after some offline testing, on 21.05, maybe i will do some better job later.

 ## What do you need to run it
 Project is in Python 2.7.#. and needs pygame.
 You can install it by: